 Below you can find more information about each group and their previous cycles and artists hosts:

 This peer group is for racially underrepresented artists and arts workers.
 The group is organised due to a recognised need for safer spaces for supporting one another; for exchanging views and experiences; and for sharing discussions around art from various perspectives.

-Peer group for trans, non-binary & gender non-conforming artists and art workers
+Peer group for trans artists and art workers

-Peer group for art and cultural workers dealing with Migri (Finnish Immigration Service)
+Peer group for non-EU artists and arts workers dealing with Migri

-This peer group is for art and cultural workers dealing with Migri (Finnish Immigration Service).
+This peer group is for non-EU diasporic people who are forced to deal with Migri (Finnish Immigration Service).
 The need for this group sprung out of frustration and tiredness when being faced with a system that is based on dehumanising language, mechanisms of control, and constant check-ups.
-In 2019 it was led by artist Martina Miño Pérez.
-In 2020, the group is reformulating its aims and being guided by artist and curator Zahrah Ehsan.